 The Pima Cotton grows only on the northern coastal area in Peru.
 The Harvest and Selection of the fibres is done by hand.
 Consequently, we obtain a yarn of a unique pureness.
 When you wear a garment made in organic cotton you can feel the higher Softness & Smoothness.

 100% of the B.e Quality Cotton comes from organic certified farming, maintaining a balanced ecosystem in the growing areas.
-It is also safer for people working and living in the area, it reduces water consumption, protects the biodiversity, etc. See our blog for further information about organic cotton.
+It is also safer for people working and living in the area, it reduces water consumption of up to 90%, protects the biodiversity, etc. See our blog for further information about organic cotton.

 A Bit of History

 It’s fibres are so smooth, silky and with a special lustre that in the Inca period people thought it was a gift from the gods to their emperor, the Inca.
 In fact, only the Inca and his family could use it.
-This is the reason why it is known as ‘the Cotton of the Gods’.
+This is the reason why some refer to it as ‘the Cotton of the Gods’.

 Enjoy the Cotton of the Gods, and feel the difference: see our collection here .